Azure/azure-cli/doc/configuring_your_machine.md

 ## Configuring your IDE
 #### Visual Studio (Windows only)
 1. Both VS 2015 and 2017 support Python development, but VS 2015 is more relible, particular on the intellisense and "Test Explorer".
-VS 2019 is being actively improved, and we will recommend it here once the evalution result is promising.
+VS 2019's Python support is being actively improved, and we will recommend it here once the evalution result is promising.
 2. Steps to setup VS 2015:

    - You can install VS 2015 from https://visualstudio.microsoft.com/vs/older-downloads/